NBISweden/module-organising-data-dm-practices/setup.md

 > ## Software
 >
-> For this lesson, you need to know how to extract conmpressed zip-directories.
+> For this lesson, you need to know how to extract compressed zip-directories.
 Please consult your IT department for instructions if you lack access to the software.
 >
 {: .prereq}